rachit-j/kasm-multi-server/developers-guide.md

 run_commands "$web_server_ip"
 ```

-Now, we update the inventory file on the system so we can give ansible the correct information that it needs.
+Now, we update the inventory file on the system so we can give Ansible the correct information that it needs.
 Again, we first load the necessary information:

 ```sh
 # Load IP addresses from files